ravenbeakx/Dance-Cube-Layout-Keyboard-for-Malody/README.md

 ## Required Materials

-Red Dragon Alien Key Cap and Switches or Kailh Big Switch,or normal switches and keycaps based on what version you want to build.
+Red Dragon Alien Key Cap and Switches or Kailh Big Switch, or normal switches and keycaps based on what version you want to build.

 Custom PCBs